Vols head baseball coach Dave Serrano will resign at the end of the season.

 “I have no regrets about taking on this challenge six years ago," Serrano said.
 "It was a job I always coveted.
 My time living in this great community includes some of the best days of my life.
 My only disappointment is that we didn’t reach the expectations of success that I’ve strived to achieve for our fans, alumni and players.”

-Since 2011, every SEC baseball program, except Tennessee, has reached the NCAA Regionals (Missouri did it in 2012 as a member of the Big 12).
+Since 2011, every SEC baseball program, except Tennessee has reached the NCAA Regionals (Missouri did in 2012 as a member of the Big 12).
 The Vols haven't been to the NCAA Tournament since 2005, when Rod Delmonico led them to the College World Series.

 Serrano had a top-20 recruiting class in each of his years at Tennessee but was often hurt by the draft.
 For example, four of Serrano's signees were taken in the top four rounds of the 2015 MLB Draft and all four went pro instead of coming to Tennessee.